vitiral/artifact_py/README.md

 ## Differences with [artifact]

 The primary differences will be:
+- Written in python instead of rust for easier inclusion in legacy build systems.
 - The use of the new [anchor_txt] markdown attribute format, developed specifically for this project to not have dependencies on any specific markdown implementation.